Start-Serverless/Site/web/src/content/blog/hybrid_astro_with_sst.md

 First we are going to build our Astro project by using the `npx create-astro@latest` command.

 Pick your preferences on the cli prompts.
-For this post our project is called "static-project".
+For this post our project is called "hybrid-project".

 The fastest way to get started with SST is to use their [drop in mode](https://docs.sst.dev/what-is-sst#drop-in-mode).
 This will allow SST to quickly detect that we have an Astro project, and setup initial configuration for us.
 We can add SST by running `npx create-sst`